 - During the Deadball Era, rosters expanded, and pitching staffs followed suit.
 Teams still spread their starting workload among 4 or 5 pitchers, but relief appearances became much more common.
 Some teams began to experiment with true relief pitchers.

 - In the 1920's and early 1930's, teams expanded their starting corps even further, and often had as many as 6 pitchers who got significant numbers of starts.
 Teams continued to experiment with full-time relievers, but most pitchers both started and relieved.

-- From the late 1980's to today, teams rapidly expanded their number of relief pitchers and gave them more specialized roles.
+- From the late 1980s to the 2000s, teams rapidly expanded their number of relief pitchers and gave them more specialized roles.
 The 5 man rotation became universal, and complete games all but vanished.

 - Glenn P. Greenberg: "Does a Pitcher's Height Matter?", The Baseball Research Journal, SABR, Vol. 39, Number 2 (Fall 2010), pp. 51-57.

 - Lou Hernandez: Baseball's Great Hispanic Pitchers: Seventeen Aces from the Major, Negro and Latin American Leagues, McFarland, Jefferson, NC, 2015.
 ISBN 978-0-7864-7975-7